Whitehorse Hill – the history of Dartmoor promenaded through Bellever Forest

 In March 2016 MED Theatre received a grant for an exciting 18 month project, ‘The Hound of the Baskervilles and the Last Wolf on Dartmoor’.
 The project would enable young people to learn more about Dartmoor’s local history and ecology through the eyes of a long lost animal, the wolf, last sighted on Dartmoor in 1780, and the legends it provoked.

-Please keep visiting The Hound of the Baskervilles and The Last Wolf on Dartmoor project page to read about our work and to stay updated with upcoming activities and performances!
+Keep visiting The Hound of the Baskervilles and The Last Wolf on Dartmoor page to stay up to date with upcoming activities and performances!

 The Howling – MED Theatre’s 2017 community play breaks box office records!